 The gospel of grace is not a philosophy to debate or a lifestyle to adopt.
 It is the power of God that saves those who receive it.

-It’s normal to experience trouble as a result of talking about grace.
-This world can’t handle it.
+Talk about grace and you’ll experience trouble.
+Some people can’t handle it.
 But what you may not appreciate is how much of that trouble comes from those who claim to know God.
 Look at how much trouble Jesus experienced at the hands of religious people.

 Remember this: Servants don’t get better treatment than their masters.
 If they beat on me, they will certainly beat on you.
 (John 15:20, MSG)